PROTECTION

 1. We receive a freedom to serve Christ.

 Hebrew 9:14 "How much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?"
 The blood of Christ is meant to purge our conscience.
 We are to be set free in our conscience.
-Dead works are any good works that we do to obtain or maintain our salvation.
+Dead works are any works, good or otherwise, that we do to obtain or maintain our salvation.
 We are to be saved from such works!
 Why?
 So that we may be free to hear and obey the voice of God.
-If we are trying to become accepted or maintain our acceptance with God by living up to a certain standard, we are too busy to hear and obey God.
-We must be careful not to get the cart before the horse.
+If we are trying to become accepted or maintain our acceptance with God by living up to a certain legalistic standard, we are too busy to hear and obey God.
+We must be careful not to get the caught is this legalistic trap.
 We don't do good works to get saved or to keep our salvation.
-We, instead, are saved that we may do good works.
+We, instead, are saved so that we may do good works.

 John 15:1-16 "I am the true vine, and my Father is the husbandman.
 Every branch in me that beareth not fruit he taketh away: and every branch that beareth fruit, he purgeth it, that it may bring forth more fruit.
 Now ye are clean through the word which I have spoken unto you.
 Abide in me, and I in you.
 As the branch cannot bear fruit of itself, except it abide in the vine; no more can ye, except ye abide in me.
 I am the vine, ye are the branches: He that abideth in me, and I in him, the same bringeth forth much fruit: for without me ye can do nothing.
 If a man abide not in me, he is cast forth as a branch, and is withered; and men gather them, and cast them into the fire, and they are burned.
 If ye abide in me, and my words abide in you, ye shall ask what ye will, and it shall be done unto you.
 Herein is my Father glorified, that ye bear much fruit; so shall ye be my disciples.
 As the Father hath loved me, so have I loved you: continue ye in my love.
 If ye keep my commandments, ye shall abide in my love; even as I have kept my Father's commandments, and abide in his love.
 These things have I spoken unto you, that my joy might remain in you, and that your joy might be full.
 This is my commandment, That ye love one another, as I have loved you.
 Greater love hath no man than this, that a man lay down his life for his friends.
 Ye are my friends, if ye do whatsoever I command you.
 Henceforth I call you not servants; for the servant knoweth not what his lord doeth: but I have called you friends; for all things that I have heard of my Father I have made known unto you.
 Ye have not chosen me, but I have chosen you, and ordained you, that ye should go and bring forth fruit, and that your fruit should remain: that whatsoever ye shall ask of the Father in my name, he may give it you."

 1. The basic context of this passage is not salvation, but fruit bearing.
+Verses 1-3 discusses relationship with the qualifying phrase being "in me."
 One can be a child of God without bearing a significant amount of good fruit.
+The word translated as "take away" actually means to lift up.
+Verses 4-16, discusses fellowship.
+The qualifying word is "abide".
 Therefore, Jesus is exhorting the hearer to abide in Him that he might bear an abundance of fruit.

-2. Although a portion of the passage may seem to imply that a Believer can be cast into hell to be burned, we must, by principles of interpretation, keep this passage is context of the Word as a whole (I have just listed 16 other passages dealing with the subject).
+2. Although a portion of the passage may seem to imply that a Believer can be cast into hell to be burned, we must, by principles of interpretation, keep this passage is context of the whole of the passage and the whole Bible (I have just listed 19 other passages dealing with the subject).
+However, if one doesn't abide (fellowship) in Christ, his ministry may well be burned.

-3. Again, salvation is not based upon our choosing God, but that He has chosen us (vs. 16).
-Before the foundations of the world, God foreknew those who would receive Jesus as their Lord and has predestinated them to be conformed to the image of His Son (Romans 8:29).
+3. Furthermore, salvation is not solely based upon our choosing God, but that He has chosen us (vs. 16). before the foundations of the world, God foreknew those who would receive Jesus as their Lord and has predestined them to be conformed to the image of His Son (Romans 8:29).

 Hebrews 6:1-9 "Therefore leaving the principles of the doctrine of Christ, let us go on unto perfection; not laying again the foundation of repentance from dead works, and of faith toward God, Of the doctrine of baptisms, and of laying on of hands, and of resurrection of the dead, and of eternal judgment.
 And this will we do, if God permit.
 For it is impossible for those who were once enlightened, and have tasted of the heavenly gift, and were made partakers of the Holy Ghost, And have tasted the good word of God, and the powers of the world to come, If they shall fall away, to renew them again unto repentance; seeing they crucify to themselves the Son of God afresh, and put him to an open shame.
 For the earth which drinketh in the rain that cometh oft upon it, and bringeth forth herbs meet for them by whom it is dressed, receiveth blessing from God: But that which beareth thorns and briers is rejected, and is nigh unto cursing; whose end is to be burned.
 But, beloved, we are persuaded better things of you, and things that accompany salvation, though we thus speak."

-1. When we look at the context, we see that it is to settle the issue so that we can go on to maturity.
-It is difficult to go on to maturity until this issue is settled.
+1. When we look at the context, we see that the purpose of it is to settle the issue so that we can go on to maturity.
+It is difficult to go on to real maturity until this issue is settled.

 2. The author states that if it were possible to lose your salvation that it would be impossible to regain it.
 The psychological issue is that if one believes that he can lose his salvation, then he will focus his attention on the negative and will most likely end up doing the very thing that in his mind would cause him to lose his salvation.
 The person who says that he will never drink and focuses his attention on that will most likely end up drinking.